Exponents and Powers: A practical guide for Class 7

 Q5: What if the base is negative?

 A5: If the base is negative and the exponent is an even number, the result is positive.
-If the base is negative and the exponent is an odd number, the result is negative.
+Because of that, if the base is negative and the exponent is an odd number, the result is negative.
 For example (-2)² = 4, and (-2)³ = -8.

 Conclusion

 Exponents and powers are essential mathematical tools with wide-ranging applications.
-By understanding the fundamental rules and practicing regularly, you'll build a solid foundation for more advanced mathematical concepts.
+The practice will pay off immensely as you progress in your mathematical journey.
+So by understanding the fundamental rules and practicing regularly, you'll build a solid foundation for more advanced mathematical concepts.
 Don't hesitate to review these rules and work through additional problems to solidify your understanding.
-The practice will pay off immensely as you progress in your mathematical journey.
 Remember, consistent practice is key to mastering this important concept!

 Answers to Practice Problems: